simioni87/auth_analyzer/README.md

 *	Remove a specified parameter
 *	Specify personal Grep and Replace Rules
 *	Detailed Filter Rules
-*	Amount of filtered Requests for each Filter
+*	Number of filtered Requests for each Filter displayed in Session Info Panel
 *	Detailed Status Panel for each Session
 *	Start / Stop / Pause the “Auth Analyzer”
 *	Detailed view of all processed Requests and Responses
+* Send marked text directly to "Header(s) to replace" text field by context menu item